Leave Policies in France

 Paternity Leave

-In France, paternity leave lasts 25 days, with the first 3 days after birth paid by the employer.
-Fathers must take 4 days, and the remaining 21 days can be used within 6 months, either consecutively or in two periods of at least 5 days.
-Multiple births add 7 extra days covered by social security.
-Qualification requires 10 months of social security enrolment and one month's notice.
-Payment is based on the average daily salary over the last 3 months, capped at 88.84 EUR per day.
+Paternity leave lasts 28 calendar days (35 in case of multiple births).
+The first 3 working days after birth are paid by the employer, followed by 25 calendar days covered by social security.
+Of this, 4 consecutive days must be taken immediately after the birth, and the remaining 21 days can be used within 6 months, either consecutively or split into two periods of at least 5 days.
+Multiple births add 7 extra days.
+Eligibility generally requires notifying the employer at least one month in advance.
+Payment is based on the average daily salary over the last 3 months, subject to a social security cap.

 Parental Leave

-Employees with at least one year of service at their child's birth can request up to one year of unpaid parental leave or switch to part-time (pro-rata) with employer approval.
-Monthly allowances are provided for those with over two years of service and multiple children.
-A 3-5 day parental leave is granted for a child's illness, extendable until the child turns three.
+Employees with at least one year of service at their child’s birth may request up to one year of unpaid parental leave, renewable twice up to a maximum of three years, or switch to part-time (pro-rata) with employer approval.
+A monthly PreParE allowance is available, subject to prior insurance contributions, with extended support for those with multiple children.
+In addition, parents can take 3–5 days’ leave for a child’s illness, with extensions possible depending on the child’s age and medical condition.

 Family and Emergency Leave

 Employees can take family solidarity leave for up to three months to care for critically ill relatives.
-Leave is also available for major life events such as marriage or the loss of a family member.
+If an employee experiences the loss of an immediate family member, they are entitled to three days of leave.

 Adoption Leave